 Purpose: To establish DPHA's policy on ensuring the secure and safe management of personal data held by the Association in relation to customers, staff, Management Committee and other customers.
-Date Last Reviewed: 29 July 2022 Date Approved by Policy Review Working Group: July 2022 Next Review Date: July 2024 Guidance: SFHA - GDPR Model Documentation and Guidance Notes - Oct 19 Regulatory Standards: Standard 2 - The RSL is open and accountable for what it does.
+Guidance: SFHA - GDPR Model Documentation and Guidance Notes - Oct 19 Policy complies with the following Regulatory Standards: Standard 2 - The RSL is open and accountable for what it does.
 It understands and takes account of the need and priorities of it tenants, service users and stakeholders and its primary focus is the sustainable achievement of these priorities.
 Standard 5 - The RSL conducts its affairs with honesty and integrity.
-Other Relevant Policies: Personal Data Breach Management Procedure Data Subjects Rights Procedure Privacy notices for staff, committee and public equipment usage policies Staff code of conduct Approved by Management Committee: July 2022
+Policy is linked to the following DPHA policies: Personal Data Breach Management Procedure Data Subjects Rights Procedure Privacy notices for staff, committee and public equipment usage policies Staff code of conduct Date policy last Reviewed: 29 July 2022 Date Approved by Board of Management (or PRWG if delegated): 29 October 2024 Date policy is next due to be revised: October 2027 Equality Impact Assessment carried out for policy: Yes Publish on website Yes